 It just has to be a few words; it doesn’t need to be in-depth.
 After all, that’s what the other bubbles on your page will be for, to flesh out the idea.
 I write the main idea smack dab in the middle of my page and draw a bubble around it.
 This is the launching point for your article and is the basis for all your subsequent bubbles.

-Now go through the research that you printed out in step one and skim it over, searching for the main ideas that you want to include.
+Now go through the research and notes you’ve made and skim it over, searching for the main ideas that you want to include.
 These are the overarching ideas in your article.
 They will be the ones that will likely make up your main headings in the final post.
-As I come across these ideas I will write them down, but won’t put the bubbles or lines around them yet.
+As I come across these ideas, I write them down, but won’t put the bubbles or lines around them yet.
 This gives me more space to add ideas later.
 I also won’t put in any of the details during this stage to avoid cluttering up the page.

 This last step is where I draw the actual bubbles around each of the ideas that I wrote and connect them first to the main idea.
 Then I link them out to each detail.
 If a detail fits into more than one group, I link it to both.
 I will use it in whichever place feels more natural while I’m writing.

-Now it’s finally time to write.
-What I normally do is write out each of the main ideas and bold them.
+Now it’s time to write.
+I write out each of the main ideas and bold them.
 That way if I feel like I’m getting writer’s block or have an idea for details in another section I just throw it under the main idea it belongs under and write around it later.
 This method is useful when writing on a deadline because it feels more like fill-in-the-blank than a daunting white page.